lloydst/p80-internship-angular/README.md

   -  and lastly nodemon installed globally (`npm i nodemon -g`)
 ## Development server

-run `ng build --watch` for rebuilding on changes to any of the angular part of the website. and run `npm run server` (in a other window)so that node restarts the express server on changes
+run `npm run dev` for rebuilding on changes to any of the angular part of the website. and run `npm run server` (in a other window)so that node restarts the express server on changes

 ## quick component gen (angular cli)